-ICE1.11.3 Orange County shall cooperate and consult with the City of Orlando, other municipalities, and adjoining governments for the completion of the identified master stormwater plans and the subsequent improvements to these systems.
-This cooperation shall include provision of information and technical assistance, participation on joint technical committees, and attendance at appropriate meetings.
-(Also Stormwater Management Element, Policy SM1.4.8)

-- ICE1.11.4 Orange County shall seek from Federal and State sources, additional opportunities for funding and joint projects to facilitate County-wide surface water management programs.
-(Also Stormwater Management Element, Policy SM1.5.10) - ICE1.11.5 Orange County shall continue to establish and strengthen Interlocal Agreements with other government agencies that are involved in stormwater management practices that affect Orange County.
-Data sharing and exchange of drainage information shall continue to be emphasized in the Interlocal Agreements.
+- ICE1.11.3 Orange County shall cooperate and consult with the City of Orlando, other municipalities, and adjoining governments for the completion of the identified master stormwater plans and the subsequent improvements to these systems.
+This cooperation shall include provision of information and technical assistance, participation on joint technical committees, and attendance at appropriate meetings. - ICE1.11.4 Orange County shall seek from Federal and State sources, additional opportunities for funding and joint projects to facilitate County-wide surface water management programs. - ICE1.11.5 Orange County shall continue to establish and strengthen interlocal agreements with other government agencies that are involved in stormwater management practices that affect Orange County or where the parties are jointly involved in a Total Maximum Daily Load Best Management Practice (TMDL BMAP).
+Data sharing and exchange of drainage information shall continue to be emphasized in the interlocal agreements.
 As part of this process, Orange County shall encourage municipalities to enact surface water management criteria that are technically consistent and meet State, regional, and County requirements for new development.
 Actions by municipalities that affect the Orange County drainage system should likewise be communicated to the County.

-(Also Stormwater Management Element, Policy SM1.5.11) - OBJ ICE1.12 Orange County shall coordinate with agencies and governments to address inconsistencies with and to further the solid waste goals, objectives, and policies of Orange County's Comprehensive Plan.
-This objective shall be achieved by implementation of the following policies.
+OBJ ICE1.12 Orange County shall coordinate with agencies and governments to address inconsistencies with and to further the solid waste goals, objectives, and policies of Orange County's Comprehensive Plan.

-- ICE1.12.1 Orange County shall coordinate with local governments, through joint meetings and provision of technical assistance, to evaluate alternatives to landfilling solid waste as identified in the Solid Waste Element.
-(Also Solid Waste Element, Objective SW1.6) - ICE1.12.2 Orange County shall cooperate, through joint meetings and provision of information, with all State and Federal authorities in the regulation and disposal of hazardous wastes by establishing or expanding programs at the local level.
-(Also Solid Waste Element, Policy SW2.1.1) - ICE1.12.3 Orange County shall continue coordination with the Department of Environmental Protection regarding hazardous waste management and collection, to include distributing educational material on this subject to households.
-(Added 12/00, Ord.
-00-25; also Solid Waste Element, Policy SW2.1.4) - ICE1.12.4 Orange County shall improve its intergovernmental coordination efforts for establishing fees, locating transfer station, and controlling the movement of waste within the County.
-(Also Solid Waste Element, Objective SW1.3) - ICE1.12.5 To prevent groundwater contamination, to the maximum extent possible, Orange County shall cooperate with all State and Federal authorities in the regulation, collection, and disposal of hazardous wastes as defined in the Solid Waste Element by implementing programs which include, but are not limited to, the Small Quantity Generator Notification Program and the Local Hazardous Waste Program.
-(Also Aquifer Recharge Element, Policy AR1.2.8) - OBJ ICE1.13 Orange County shall participate in data sharing with local governments and other agencies for the purpose of improving communication, creating efficient provision of services, and encouraging cooperative planning efforts.
-This objective shall be achieved by implementation of the following policies.
+- ICE1.12.1 Orange County shall coordinate with local governments, through joint meetings and provision of technical assistance, to evaluate alternatives to landfilling solid waste as identified in the Solid Waste Element. - ICE1.12.2 Orange County shall cooperate, through joint meetings and provision of information, with all State and Federal authorities in the regulation and disposal of hazardous wastes by establishing or expanding programs at the local level. - ICE1.12.3 Orange County shall continue coordination with the Department of Environmental Protection regarding hazardous waste management and collection, to include distributing educational material on this subject to households. - ICE1.12.4 Orange County shall improve its intergovernmental coordination efforts for establishing fees, locating transfer station, and controlling the movement of waste within the County. - ICE1.12.5 To prevent groundwater contamination, to the maximum extent possible, Orange County shall cooperate with all State and Federal authorities in the regulation, collection, and disposal of hazardous wastes as defined in the Solid Waste Element by implementing programs which include, but are not limited to, the Small Quantity Generator Notification Program and the Local Hazardous Waste Program.

+OBJ ICE1.13 Orange County shall participate in data sharing with local governments and other agencies for the purpose of improving communication, creating efficient provision of services, and encouraging cooperative planning efforts.